A new name on the map: Wellen Park

 West Villages has consistently been one of the largest master planned communities in the United States for five years, ranking in the Top 5 often just behind The Villages and Lakewood Ranch.

-Along with the main website at www.wellenpark.com, official and unofficial Wellen Park social media groups are already growing online, including one for residents and another for Wellen Park singles.
+Along with the main website at www.wellenpark.com, official and unofficial Wellen Park social media groups are already growing online.

 While some people on West Villages area social media pages were confused or upset by the new naming, Hamilton said there has not been negative feedback that she’s heard.